dazuma/toys/toys/README.md

 ### Next steps

 You can add any number of additional tools to your `.toys.rb` file.
-Note also that the tools you created in that file are available only in this directory and its subdirectories; if you move outside the directory tree, they are no longer present.
-You can use this to create tools scoped to particular directories and projects.
+Note also that the tools you create in that file are available only in this directory and its subdirectories.
+If you move outside the directory tree, Toys will not use that file.
+Thus, you can define tools scoped to particular directories and projects.

 Toys also lets you create hierarchies of tools.
 The "system version" tool you tried earlier is an example.
 The "system" tool is treated as a namespace, and